-- For any issues related to the cloud infrastructure, including any cloud resources that are used by the IBM Storage Scale cluster, contact the support team of the hosting cloud. - For any issues related to the IBM Storage Scale cluster, contact the IBM Storage Scale support team.
+- For any issues related to the cloud infrastructure, including any and all cloud resources used by the IBM Storage Scale cluster, please contact the AWS support team. - For any issues related to the IBM Storage Scale cluster, please contact the IBM Storage Scale support team.